 And once you're out on the run, you will not want to stop.
 It will be difficult to do so anyway, because not only the Carbon X makes even long runs a very pleasant experience, but it was also designed to make your feet go forward.
 And it is very efficient in that, too.

-These great qualities made the Hoka One One Carbon X achieve the third place on our best running shoes list.
-They also happen to fit my running style perfectly, so I love 'em.
+These great qualities made the Hoka One One Carbon X achieve top place on our best running shoes (opens in new tab) list.

 Hoka One One Carbon X review: the Tech